 There are a number of synergies between the use of GSIM as a reference framework and the application of representation standards such as SDMX and DDI.
 These synergies have been maximised by design.

-For example, when determining the set of definitions to be used for information objects within GSIM, existing standards and models were harnessed as key reference sources.
-While none of these existing sources had the same purpose and scope as GSIM – that is a reference framework of information objects spanning the full statistical business process – the development of each entailed analysing and supporting particular needs and scenarios related to particular types of statistical data and metadata.
+For example, when determining the set of definitions to be used for information classes within GSIM, existing standards and models were harnessed as key reference sources.
+While none of these existing sources had the same purpose and scope as GSIM – that is a reference framework of information classes spanning the full statistical business process – the development of each entailed analysing and supporting particular needs and scenarios related to particular types of statistical data and metadata.

 In this way, GSIM benefited from the investment of time in analysis, modelling, testing and refinement when developing these standards and models to their current level of maturity.
 It also means GSIM does not vary “for no reason” from terms and definitions which are used in existing standards and models.
 Where it does vary, it is for reasons such as existing relevant standards and models being inconsistent internally, with one another and/or statisticians reporting that alternative terms or definitions are more relevant to their business needs.